arvryna/go-guide/README.md

 # Concurrency primitives
 - To wait for multiple goroutines to finish, we can use a wait group code [here](https://github.com/arvryna/go-guide/blob/main/internal/concur/sync.go)

+- Mutex Lock = Mutually exclusive lock:
+  - Available in sync package, when used, the critical section of the code is allowed for only one go-routine
+  - Either reader / writer will wait until lock is freed, they wait in a queue will be served FIFO
+- RWMutex Lock = This lock allows access to critical section of code only one writer but any number of readers

 # Context:
 ``` [client] -> | [middlewere] -> [app layer] -> [DB Layer] | ```